Zero-point energy: Necessity of the vacuum field in QED

-The quantum chromodynamic vacuum
+Quantum chromodynamic vacuum

 The QCD vacuum is the vacuum state of quantum chromodynamics (QCD).
 It is an example of a non-perturbative vacuum state, characterized by a non-vanishing condensates such as the gluon condensate and the quark condensate in the complete theory which includes quarks.
 The presence of these condensates characterizes the confined phase of quark matter.
 In technical terms, gluons are vector gauge bosons that mediate strong interactions of quarks in quantum chromodynamics (QCD).
 Gluons themselves carry the color charge of the strong interaction.
 This is unlike the photon, which mediates the electromagnetic interaction but lacks an electric charge.
 Gluons therefore participate in the strong interaction in addition to mediating it, making QCD significantly harder to analyze than QED (quantum electrodynamics) as it deals with nonlinear equations to characterize such interactions.

-The Higgs field
+Higgs field

 The Standard Model hypothesises a field called the Higgs field (symbol: ϕ), which has the unusual property of a non-zero amplitude in its ground state (zero-point) energy after renormalization; i.e., a non-zero vacuum expectation value.
 It can have this effect because of its unusual "Mexican hat" shaped potential whose lowest "point" is not at its "centre".
 Below a certain extremely high energy level the existence of this non-zero vacuum expectation spontaneously breaks electroweak gauge symmetry which in turn gives rise to the Higgs mechanism and triggers the acquisition of mass by those particles interacting with the field.
 The Higgs mechanism occurs whenever a charged field has a vacuum expectation value.
 This effect occurs because scalar field components of the Higgs field are "absorbed" by the massive bosons as degrees of freedom, and couple to the fermions via Yukawa coupling, thereby producing the expected mass terms.
 The expectation value of ϕ^{0} in the ground state (the vacuum expectation value or VEV) is then ⟨ϕ^{0}⟩ = v/√2, where v = |μ|/√λ.
 The measured value of this parameter is approximately 246 GeV/c2.
 It has units of mass, and is the only free parameter of the Standard Model that is not a dimensionless number.

 The Higgs mechanism is a type of superconductivity which occurs in the vacuum.
 It occurs when all of space is filled with a sea of particles which are charged and thus the field has a nonzero vacuum expectation value.
 Interaction with the vacuum energy filling the space prevents certain forces from propagating over long distances (as it does in a superconducting medium; e.g., in the Ginzburg–Landau theory).